nikitaeverywhere/array-merge-by-key/readme.md

 Module `array-merge-by-key` exports function `mergeByKey(key, array1, array2, ...)` by default.
 Module uses `Object.assign` to merge two objects having the same key value.
 The assignment will be performed *from right to left*, which means that the most right passed array will have priority over previous ones.
-The comparison of keys is strict (`===` operator).
-The order of elements in resulting array is the same of how they appear from left to right argument, from start to the end of arrays.
-Objects that do not have a key (property) will not be merged with others.
-The new (merged) objects are the new ones (does not mutate old ones).
+The comparison of key values is strict (`===` operator).
+The order of elements in resulting array is the same as they appear from *left to right* argument, from the first to the last element of arrays.
+Objects that do not have a key (property) will not be merged with others and references to them will not change.
+The new (merged) objects does not mutate old ones.

-Objects having same key values in the same array also merge, or, in other words,
+Objects having same key values in the same array also merge.
+For example:

 ```javascript
 mergeByKey("id", [{ id: 1, test: "54" }, { id: 1, test: "76" }])